The CR Diet

 workshops to learn about Calorie Restriction and about choosing foods that improve your health.

-against disease and slow the aging process.
 The CR Way diet tries to obtain the longevity benefits

 of calorie restriction that are regulated at the cellular level.
+The diet is based on

 Nutrition Software